WestleyR/pac/README.md

-# PAC - Print Awsome...
-Ummm, Stuff...
+# PAC - Print Files to Console

 Pac is a **simple**, and **fast** file printer.
 Prints files, and stdin/pipe.